DISCOVER YOUR MIND-BODY TYPE!

 Ayurvedic Morning Routine:

-5) Move your body for at least 20 minutes according to your Mind-Body type (Ayurvedic Dosha), breathing consciously with the movement.
+7) Move your body for at least 20 minutes according to your Mind-Body type (Ayurvedic Dosha), breathing consciously with the movement.
 If you don’t know your Dosha, take my Dosha quiz here!.
 You can also take my energizing 30 minute morning Yoga class.

 Ayurveda emphasizes on the importance of having a main meal at noon when the digestive fire is at its strongest.